blox/blox/cluster-state-service/internal/Readme.md

 ### What are the assumptions made?
 * CSS server is running locally.
 * An ECS cluster has already been created with at least one Container Instance registered to it.
-You can specify the cluster name by using the `ECS_CLUSTER` envrionment variable (This step can be automated in the future versions of the test suite by creating a test cluster and launching an EC2 instance with user data enabling to register itself to the created cluster).
+You can specify the cluster name by using the `ECS_CLUSTER` environment variable (This step can be automated in the future versions of the test suite by creating a test cluster and launching an EC2 instance with user data enabling to register itself to the created cluster).

 ### How to run the test suite?
 From a level above the ./internal directory, use the following commands depending on test suite you want to run.